 The area east of Wilson Street, along Old Perth Road, includes the Town's major civic buildings, schools, aged care facilities, main shopping centres and mixed residential apartment buildings.
 Acting as a green fringe to the above sections are the Bassendean Oval, BIC Reserve and other sporting grounds.
 This fringe edges Guildford Road and forms a secondary, green entrance to the Town Centre.
 Planning Area A proposes the redevelopment and land use intensification of the Bassendean District Activity Centre area with a focus on optimising employment opportunities, land use diversity and accommodating residential outcomes.
-The Strategy recognises that Planning Area A requires a precinct structure plan and that the land is to be zoned and coded accordingly.
-The Town progressed and Council adopted the Bassendean Town Centre Masterplan which will inform the preparation of a Precinct Structure Plan.
-The Town proposes to prepare the Precinct Structure Plan and investigate the matters such as density, land use mix, servicing capacity, traffic impacts, interface and retail needs in the immediate term.
+The Strategy recognises that Planning Area A requires a precinct structure plan and that the land is to be zoned and coded in accordance with this plan and/or the Council adopted Bassendean Town Centre Masterplan.
+Consistent with the Bassendean Town Centre Masterplan, the Town proposes to prepare the Precinct Structure Plan and investigate the matters such as density, land use mix, servicing capacity, traffic impacts, interface and retail needs in the immediate term, for those areas not otherwise coded in the short term.